CONSIDER JESUS OUR GREAT HIGH PRIEST

 In this section we see the Character of Christ.
 Certainty of Judgment, Confirmation of God.

 BOTH BY SIGNS AND WONDERS AND BY VARIOUS MIRACLES: semeiois te kai terasin kai poikilais dunamesin:

 Signs (4592) (semeion from sema = sign or mark) describes an event which is regarded as having some special meaning.
 Semeion is that by which something is known or distinguished.
+The word indicates that the event is not an empty ostentation of power; it is significant in pointing beyond itself to the reality of the mighty hand of God in operation.
 The related verb semaino means to cause something to be both specific and clear.
 The root word sema, was used for example by Homer to describe optical impressions that convey insights, e.g., signs like lightning that indicate the will of Zeus.
 Thus the signs may be simply pointers and as such are characterized by prominence and visibility.

 Semeion may or may not be supernatural like the dunamis and teras.
 They are "signs" in the sense of being comparable to prophecies or spiritual truths.
 Semeion stresses the spiritual truth embodied in the miracle (Jn 20:30, 31).